simplicitesoftware/documentation/docs/docs/operation/tomcat-operation.md

 (which is **strongly discouraged**) you have start Tomcat with the following JVM properties:

 - `-tomcat.securecookies=false` to alow unsecure session cookies
-- `-Dtomcat.samesitecookies=unset` to disable the "same site cookie" constraint
+- `-Dtomcat.samesitecookies=unset` to disable the "same site cookies" policy

 Notes:

 - Accessing the UI over plain HTTP will prevent you from using any external modern authentication protocol such as OpenIDConnect which specification **explicitly** requires HTTPS.
-- If you plan to use **only** the internal authentication over HTTPS you can start Tomcat with the JVM property `-Dtomcat.samesitecookies=strict` to make it even more secure.
+- If you plan to use **only** the internal authentication over HTTPS you can start Tomcat with the `strict` same site cookies policy to make it even more secure.